 The good news is that the students who are most likely to apply are also the most likely to enroll.
 Check out this graph.

 Looking at predictions for higher ed across 1,020,000 students from Capture’s partner pools, the deposit rate across predicted deciles was 99 percent correlated with applicant rates across deciles.
 Students predicted as the top 10 percent most likely to apply actually deposited at 6.7x the rate of lower-predicted students.

 The biggest player in higher education predictive modeling, Ruffalo Noel-Levitz, makes predictions for higher ed from inquiry to deposit.
 In their published results, students predicted in the top 10 percent most likely to deposit, did deposit at 5.4x the rate of lower-predicted students.

 So, although Capture is predicting applicants, at the same time we are predicting deposits more accurately than the biggest player in the industry, even though they are explicitly trying to predict deposits.
 (We also can make direct predictions of who are most likely to enroll.
 We just do it from the admit pool so that we can make a useful prediction on a school’s enrollment class size.)

 This means you can use a Capture applicant model with confidence.
 When you direct resources toward the students who are most likely to apply, you’re also directing resources toward the students who are most likely to show up on your campus in the fall.

 The RNL solution is antiquated.
 The Royall solution involves too much waste.
-With the Envision predictive engine for higher ed, Capture has a different solution.
+With APPLY, Capture has a different solution.
 Stop carpet-bombing your prospect pool.
 We know which students you should message.